Gishyan93/SugarFAB/README.md

 ```

 # License
-SugarToast is available under the MIT license.
+SugarFAB is available under the MIT license.
 See the LICENSE file for more information.